AdobeDocs/commerce-webapi/src/pages/rest/modules/import/index.md

 For a grouped product:

-*  The `associated_skus` attribute accepts a JSON object where keys are SKUs of products that the grouped product consists of, and values are the quantities of each SKU in the grouped product.
+*  The `associated_skus` attribute accepts a JSON object where the keys are SKUs of products that comprise the grouped product, and the values are the quantities of each SKU in the grouped product.

 ```json
 {